Kiuwan logo

 Stay Prepared with Kiuwan

-Kiuwan’s security platform performs a combination of static application security testing (SAST), software composition analysis (SCA), and code analysis (QA) to ensure the security and reliability of your business applications.
-Reach out today to learn why our platform continues to earn the trust of developers across the country or get started with a trial.
+Kiuwan’s security platform performs a combination of static application security testing (SAST) and software composition analysis (SCA) to ensure the security and reliability of your business applications.
+Discover why our platform continues to earn the trust of developers across the country.
+Request a free demo today.

 Want to double-up your protection?
 PreEmptive obfuscation tools help developers protect IP, stop attacks, and stay protected with multi-tiered defense.
 Request your free trial.